Weigela is a genus of about 10 species of flowering shrubs in the family Caprifoliaceae, native to open woodlands of eastern Asia.

 The genus name was given in honor of German botanist Christian Ehrenfried von Weigel (1748-1831).

-Weigela symbolizes faithfulness and grace.
+Weigela symbolizes faithfulness, grace and charm.

 Interesting facts about Weigela

 Old Fashioned Weigela (Weigela florida)